opendocsg/slw-judgments-backfill/2017_SGHCR_20/report.md

  (a) First, the Court of Three Judges had clearly descended to a fine level of detail in examining the facts and law concerning whether the Agreement was tainted with illegality (see a summary of the relevant parts of the decision at [13] to [16] above).
 Indeed, it emphasised that the Law Society was required to prove that the transaction involved an illegal purpose of unlicensed moneylending ( Leong Pek Gan at [58]).
 This meant that the Law Society had to prove , on the basis of evidence received by the Disciplinary Tribunal (which included Mr Ho’s evidence), both that the Agreement was a loan, and that the Plaintiff was carrying on a business of moneylending.

  (b) Second, and related to the first point above, it must be kept in mind that the standard of proof in disciplinary proceedings is higher than the standard of balance of probabilities as adopted in civil proceedings.
-Indeed, the applicable standard in disciplinary proceedings is the criminal standard of beyond reasonable doubt ( Leong Pek Gan at [99]; and see, eg , Law Society of Singapore v Wan Hui Hong James [2013] 3 SLR 221 at [46]-[52], Wong Keng Leong Rayney v Law Society of Singapore [2007] 4 SLR(R) 377 at [38]).
+Indeed, the applicable standard in disciplinary proceedings is the criminal standard of beyond reasonable doubt ( Leong Pek Gan at [99]; and see, eg , Law Society of Singapore v Wan Hui Hong James <span class="citation">[2013] 3 SLR 221</span> at [46]-[52], Wong Keng Leong Rayney v Law Society of Singapore <span class="citation">[2007] 4 SLR(R) 377</span> at [38]).
 As such, the Law Society would have had to prove the issues to a higher level of certainty in Leong Pek Gan , than the Defendants would have had to do in raising the defence of illegality in Suit 843.

  (c) Third, while the Law Society and Ms Leong were technically the parties to the disciplinary proceedings, Mr Ho and the Defendants were involved as witnesses.
 Mr Ho gave evidence and was cross-examined before the Disciplinary Tribunal (see, eg , Leong Pek Gan at [66] and Leong Pek Gant (DT) at [62] and [64]).
 Likewise, the 1st Defendant was the complainant in these proceedings, and the evidence of both Defendants was taken in the proceedings (see, eg , Leong Pek Gan at [91] and [98]).